erogluegemen/Confusion-Matrix/README.md

 # confusion_matrix(NOT DONE YET!)
-confusion matrix without using sklearn library.
-Home-made confusing matrix :))
+confusion matrix without using sklearn library a.k.a Home-made confusion matrix :))